-The Phlebotomy two-quarter sequence of classes focuses on the knowledge and skills necessary to function as a member of a laboratory healthcare team in a variety of settings.
+The Phlebotomy two-course sequence of classes focuses on the knowledge and skills necessary to function as a member of a laboratory healthcare team in a variety of settings.

-In order for students to successfully complete the Phlebotomy course work, they must achieve a 70 percent average or higher on the testing during the Phlebotomy 100 lecture (44 hours and 4 credits) in order to continue into the second course Phlebotomy 1001 (120 hours and 5 credits) allowing clinical hours.
-Attendance at all classes is required.
+In order for students to successfully complete the Phlebotomy course work, they must achieve a 78 percent average or higher on the testing and lab skills during the Phlebotomy 100 lecture (44 hours and 4 credits) in order to continue into the second course Phlebotomy 1001.
+The Phlebotomy 1001 lab and clinical (120 hours and 5 credits) hours are arranged by the instructor.
+Attendance to all classes is required.
 Students that successfully complete both courses will receive a Certificate of Completion from CBC with academic credit and comment on their transcript.

 Phlebotomists work in a variety of healthcare settings such as hospitals, blood banks, doctor offices, or outpatient laboratories.
 Students are required to collect blood and other specimen types from patients for analysis or other medical purposes.
 Students will become proficient in the various blood collection methods using supplies such as tourniquets, needles, syringes, multi-sample systems, and correctly handling and packaging of sharps containers.
 Students are required to follow all policies and procedures set forth by clinical agencies laboratory standards as well as the College policies and protocol.
 Attendance of all classes is mandatory.